 The Bodhisatta told those gathered around him that it was only because of his dedication to kindness that he had been able to save his kingdom with no lives lost, and if they followed his example they would end up in heaven.
 Then he surrendered his throne and lived out his life as an ascetic.

 In the Lifetime of the Buddha

-One of the king’s servants was very devoted and helpful.
+One of the king’s servants was deeply devoted and very helpful.
 The king gave him the great honor that he deserved, but this made the others jealous and they concocted a slander against him, which the king believed without investigating.
-So this innocent servant was imprisoned in chains, but he was so virtuous that he maintained his peace of mind and had a spiritual breakthrough in understanding the conditions of existence.
-Eventually the king learned the truth and set the servant free and gave him even more honor than before.
+This innocent servant was imprisoned in chains, but he was so virtuous that he maintained his peace of mind and had a spiritual breakthrough in understanding the conditions of existence.
+Eventually the king learned the truth and set the servant free, and he now got even more honor than before.

-Soon after, the servant decided to visit the Buddha and told him how he had turned his recent misfortune into something positive.
+Soon after his release, the servant visited the Buddha and told him how he had turned his recent misfortune into something positive.
 The Buddha told him this story so he knew that in the past he himself had also turned evil into good.

 The King of Kosala was an earlier birth of Ananda, one of the Buddha’s top disciples.